 Ideally, all the chains would be approximately the same length, namely n/m.
-Then for a fixed load factor such as $n/m = \alpha = 2$ we would take on average 2 steps to go down the chain and find k.
+Then for a fixed load factor such as n/m = 2.0 we would take on average 2 steps to go down the chain and find k.
 In general, as long as we don't let the load factor become too large, the average time should be O(1).

 If the load factor does become too large, we could dynamically adapt the size of the array, like in an unbounded array.
 As for unbounded arrays, it is beneficial to double the size of the hash table when the load factor becomes too high, or possibly halve it if the size becomes too small.
 Analyzing these factors is a task for amortized analysis, just as for unbounded arrays.
+If we do so, insertion would have an amortized average time complexity of O(1) - amortized because the table needs to be resized from time to time and average if we manage to have all the chains be about the same length.
+Searching for a key would cost O(1) on average for the same reason - not amortized though because search never triggers a resize.